michellejm/Agentic_AI_Spring26/Week1/README.md

 # Databricks Option
 The lab provided was written by Matthew McCoy for Databricks.
 Any errata is my own.
 Please do not distribute this yet as it is not finalized.
-Without knowing Databricks, this will be challenging.
-I will provide a video of me going through this lab to fill in some of the gaps.
+There are some pieces missing from this lab as of 1/27/26 (mostly navigating Databricks, but also explanations about what is happening).
 Please do not hesitate to reach out if you encounter any issues.
 1. Add me as a user to your workspace (michelleamcsweeney@gmail.com)
 2. Create your lab in a Shared workspace.
 3. [Download this zip file](https://github.com/michellejm/Agentic_AI_Spring26/blob/main/Week1/Lab1.zip) to your computer.